60-hz/Ofelia-Fast-Prototyping/README.md

 Many thanks to Zack Lee for making this great PureData library.

-Note: under windows there light have some problem that will be fixed soon.
+Note: under windows there might be some problem that will be fixed soon.

 ![alt text](data/screen.png)